-The Athlete committed both an ADRV in the form of the use of a prohibited method, i.e. urine substitution of his sample provided on 14 February 2014 (code number 2891780), according to Article 2.2 of the WADC, in connection with M2.1 of the 2014 WADA Prohibited List, and an ADRV under Article 2.2 of the WADC in the form of the use of a prohibited substance.
-The Athlete's sample was collected before both the 2-Man and 4-Man bobsleigh competitions, which took place on 16/17 February and 22/23 February 2014 respectively.
-Therefore, the following sanctions apply.
+837. The Athlete committed both an ADRV in the form of the use of a prohibited method, i.e. urine substitution of his sample provided on 23 February 2014 (code number 2889191), according to Article 2.2 of the WADC, in connection with M2.1 of the 2014 WADA Prohibited List, and an ADRV under Article 2.2 of the WADC in the form of the use of a prohibited substance.
+The Athlete's sample was collected after the 4-Man Bobsleigh

+Competition which took place on 22 and 23 February 2014.
+Therefore, the following sanctions apply: